QUESTION & ANSWER

 2. Write consistently.
 Get started—and then keep the ball rolling.

-4. Always have a pen and notepad nearby—you never know when a fantastic idea is going to hit.
+5. Always keep a pen and notepad nearby—you never know when a fantastic idea is going to hit.

-5. Keep lots of snacks close by—I love cold brew coffee and dark chocolate!
+6. Keep lots of snacks close by—I love dark chocolate and Shark Bites!

 Shortfin mako I photographed off Rhode Island.